-The Engaging Particularities 2018 Conference will take place on April 8-9th, 2018 at the Barat House, Boston College.
-Please check this page later as we continually update with more information.
+The Engaging Particularities 2018 Conference will take place on April 8-9th, 2018 at the Alumni House, 825 Center Street, Newton.

 For Presenters: Our goal is to provide a collaborative and conversational environment.
 The format follows the standard way of proceeding, with a dialogical component.
 Each session consists of two papers (both permitted twenty minutes), and then a respondent who gives first comment on both papers.
 From there, we open the floor to discussion and the moderator may also exercise her privilege to pose questions or comments to the presenters.

 About Engaging Particularities 2018 Conference

 In keeping with the 1995 General Congregation of the Society of Jesus’ initiatives on interreligious dialogue, the U.S. Jesuit Assistancy for Mission and Interreligious Dialogue and the Boston College Theology Department announce their 16th annual graduate student conference in the areas of comparative theology, interreligious dialogue, theology of religions, and missiology.
 This conference is open to graduate students both at Jesuit institutions and at other schools of higher education.
 Undergraduates whose work comes highly recommended by faculty advisors will also be considered.